iterorganization/IMAS-Python/docs/source/courses/advanced/dd_versions.rst

 -   Change the data type of an IDS node
 -   Rename an IDS node

-IMASPy can convert between different versions of the DD and will migrate the data as much as possible.
+imas-python can convert between different versions of the DD and will migrate the data as much as possible.
 Let's see how this works in the following exercise.